TOP-English How to Carere Makie-DIY Japan Expo in LA Restoration, Custom Work

 Board Member of Kyoto Lacquer Craft Union

-Caution: The Japanese lacquer is extracted from of oriental sumac tree sap.
-This can cause savior skin reaction to many people.
-Although it is rare, some hypersensitive skill can be irritated by even dried finished lacquer.
+Caution: The Japanese lacquer "Urushi" is extracted from oriental sumac tree sap.
+The raw lacquer can cause a severe skin reaction to many people.
+Although it is rare, some hypersensitive skin can be irritated by even dried finished lacquer.
 If you experience any skin reactions, please seek a medical attention immediately.

-How to store: The dry climate is not suitable for lacquerware.
+How to store: Dry climate is not suitable for lacquerware.
 The differences of the shrinkages between the base wood and the lacquer can cause cracks.
 Avoid storing lacquereware in air conditioned or heated room because they are low in humidity.
 Direct sun exposure may cause cracks and deteriorate the natural luster of the coating.
 Wrap lacquerware with cotton cloth then keep it in a box.
-Store the box in dark and moderate temperatured closet.
-When storing them for a long period, applying a thin coat of salad oil with soft cloth.
+Store the box in dark closet.
+Avoid extremely high temperature or direct sun.
+When storing them for a long period of time, apply a thin coat of salad oil with soft cloth.

-How to care: Bowls or trays shall be washed right after use with mild dish soap on soft sponge.
-Never use extremly hot water or abrasive sponge.
-Never soak lacquerware in water too long to avoid water getting into invisible fine cracks which may cause damages.
-Wipe of with soft dry cloth immediately after rinsing to avoid water spots.
-No microware cooking or dish washer.
+How to care: Wash bowls or trays right after use with mild dish soap on soft sponge then wipe them off with soft cloth immediately.
+Never use abrasive sponges.
+Soaking lacquerware in water too long may let water get into invisible fine cracks on the surface and cause damages.